Biographies

 money was tight we lived off lentil soup and amazing

-family friends and we'd eat what I'd caught.
-We'd buy
+with family friends and we'd eat what I'd caught.

-pheasants from the big house after the City boys had
+We'd buy pheasants from the big house after the City

-been down for a shoot and bagged enough birds to feed
+boys had been down for a shoot and bagged enough birds

-a family for a year.
-I can still cook a mean braised
+to feed a family for a year.
+I can still cook a mean

 My

-food on a shoestring budget, gave me my passion for
+good food on a shoestring budget, gave me my passion

-on the other hand, taught me a tough lesson about ambition,
+dad, on the other hand, taught me a tough lesson about

 Dad

-by winning a scholarship to a good grammar school.
-He
+poverty by winning a scholarship to a good grammar

-wore a second hand school uniform, but he fought tooth
+school.
+He wore a second hand school uniform, but

 He

-me.
-For the next 15 years, wherever we were living,
+abandon me.
+For the next 15 years, wherever we were

-he would make the trip to see me every other weekend.
+living, he would make the trip to see me every other

-That didn't mean time off for him - it meant work for
+weekend.
+That didn't mean time off for him - it meant

-me.
-From the age of five, he would give me stuff to
+work for me.
+From the age of five, he would give me

-do and as a teenager I could tackle the same kind of
+stuff to do and as a teenager I could tackle the same

-jobs as his other employees.
-He was driven by financial
+kind of jobs as his other employees.
+He was driven

-success and although he has eased off now, I learnt
+by financial success and although he has eased off

-from an early age that there's no quick way to make
+now, I learnt from an early age that there's no quick

-a million.
-At the same time, I promised myself I was
+way to make a million.
+At the same time, I promised

 I